Kenya Project

 Context

-The Kenyan economy is dependent on climate-sensitive sectors, such as rain-fed agriculture, water, energy, tourism, wildlife, and health, whose vulnerability is increased by climate change.
+The Kenyan economy is dependent on climate-sensitive sectors, such as rain-fed agriculture, water, energy, tourism, wildlife, and health.
+The vulnerability of all of these is increased by climate change.

-Kenya’s National Climate Change Framework Policy and Climate Change Act (2016) is their main response to climate change and includes a Climate Smart Agriculture Strategy (2017–2028).
+Kenya’s National Climate Change Framework Policy and Climate Change Act (2016) is the country’s main response to climate change and includes a Climate Smart Agriculture Strategy (2017–2028).

 Project Information